Pakistani Beef Kofta Curry (Meatball Curry)

 Meatballs:

-- Combine the onion, green chili pepper, cilantro leaves, and mint leaves (if using) in a food processor.
+• Combine the onion, green chili pepper, cilantro, and mint (if using) in a food processor.
 Use the pulse function to chop so that the onions are finely chopped but not blended.
 You don’t want the onions to break down too much and release water.
-Then add the rest of the ingredients listed under meatballs (including the meat) and process to combine for about 30 seconds or just until mixed.
+Add the rest of the ingredients listed under meatballs (including the meat) and process for 20-30 seconds or just until mixed.

 Curry:

-- Rinse your food processor.
-Then use the pulse function again to chop the onion.
+• Rinse your food processor.
+Use the pulse function to finely chop the onion.
 Remove and set aside.
-Then chop the tomatoes and green chili pepper.
+Next, blend the tomatoes and green chili pepper.
 Set aside.

-- Heat a large, heavy bottomed pan over high heat.
-Add the oil and whole spices, and allow them to sizzle for a few seconds.
-Then add the chopped onion and sauté, stirring often, for 7-8 minutes, or until golden.
-Lower the heat to medium-high.
-Add the garlic and ginger & sauté another 2 minutes, until the onions have deepened even more in color.
+• Heat oil in a large, heavy bottomed pan over medium-high heat.
+Add the whole spices and allow them to sizzle for a few seconds.
+Add the chopped onion and sauté, stirring often, for 8 minutes, or until golden brown.
+Deglaze the pan with 2 tbsp of water.
+Add the garlic and ginger and sauté for another 2 minutes, until the onions have deepened even more in color.
 Add the tomatoes and green chili pepper mixture, followed by the yogurt, spices and salt.
 Sauté for 4-5 minutes or until the oil starts to separate from the mixture.
+Deglaze once again with 2 tbsp of water and continue to sauté until the oil separates again.

-- Add 2 cups water and raise the heat to bring to a boil.
-When the water comes to a boil, lower the heat to the lowest setting.
+• Add 2 cups water and increase the heat to bring to a boil.
+Reduce the heat to the lowest setting.
 Once it has stopped boiling, arrange the kofte in a single layer.

-- Raise the heat to medium, cover and allow it to cook for 10 minutes.
+• Increase the heat to medium, cover and allow it to cook for 10 minutes.
 Uncover and gently stir the kofte.
-Lower the heat to low-medium.
+Reduce the heat to low-medium.
 Cover and allow it to simmer for another 35 minutes, stirring once in between, until cooked through.

-- Sauté to evaporate water to make the kofte to desired consistency.
+• Sauté to evaporate water to make the kofte to desired consistency.
 Taste and add salt, if needed.
 Sprinkle in garam masala and cilantro.
-Serve hot, with hard-boiled eggs, if desired.
+Serve hot with roti, naan, paratha, or rice. hard-boiled eggs, if desired.

 Notes